Table of contents

 When selecting label printer hardware, you should consider where the device will be placed.
 There are desktop printers to be kept at fixed locations, while mobile printers are preferred if the device needs to be carried around.
 Different devices also provide different thermal printing methods.
 Which type of method to choose depends on your requirements of the labels to be printed.

 We recommend that you buy and try one or a few units before doing a larger purchase, to make sure the hardware suits your needs.

-Ongoing WMS does not sell or provide any hardware.
+Ongoing Warehouse does not sell or provide any hardware.

 There are many different options of label printers, both mobile and desktop printers, using different thermal printing methods and printing labels in different sizes.
 The named brands and models are devices we, or our customers, have tested.
 There might be others which are just as suitable.

-With Ongoing Printer Service you can automatically print labels when an order has been picked.
-Here you can read more about this feature.
+With Ongoing Printer Service, you can automatically print labels when an order has been picked.
+Read more about the Ongoing Printer Service here.